 Claw, pavé and bead settings are more modern styles in which more of the stone is exposed, allowing a maximum amount of light to enter the stone.
 Tiny metal claws attached to the piece of jewellery are bent over the table of the stone.

 Another popular choice is the tension setting, in which the setting disappears from view to reveal the full brilliance of the stone.
 David Parker is fond of this method.

 Shibuichi is a Japanese alloy that consists of one part silver to three parts copper.
 This combination of alloys assumes a coloured patina once it has been treated, as evident in Jill Herman’s vivid and bright collection of pieces.

 - Silver (Bleached)

 Bleached silver refers to the white surface treatment given to some pieces of sterling silver.
 Annealing the metal involves heating the surface of the silver so that all of the fine silver rises to the surface of the metal to create a flat white surface.
-Yuko Fujita and Katrina Weber bleach many pieces of jewellery within their range.
+Yuko Fujita bleaches many pieces of jewellery within her range.

 - Silver (Oxidised)

 Oxidising is the process whereby certain metals are oxidised on contact with oxygen, for example, with the surrounding air.
 Oxidisation causes sterling silver to naturally darken over time, although some contemporary jewellers prefer to treat the surface of the metal so that it is completely black, or oxidised.